We were not able to find any results, please adjust your search criteria.

-Baby Scholars is a 10- to 11-week child development program designed to help parents help their children reach their full potential and be ready for kindergarten.
-A certified Parent Coach will come to your home and show you how positive parent and child interactions can help your baby’s language, social, and brain development.
+Baby Scholars is an 11-week program designed to support parents as they teach their children.
+A certified Parent Coach will come to the home weekly and show how positive parent and child interactions can help the baby’s language, social, and brain development.

-Kent County Healthy Families works to monitor and model parent-child interactions.
-Families will establish personal goals as a part of the program and will have at least one active goal at any time.
-This home visiting service is brought to you by Family Futures.
+Kent County Healthy Families models positive parent-child interactions.
+Families establish what they want to work on as a part of the program and have at least one active goal at a time.
+This home-visiting service is brought to you by Family Futures.